USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 ### Introduction to Control Strategies

 CoST automates the key steps for preparing control strategies.
-The purpose of developing control strategies is to answer questions about which sources can be controlled and how much the application of those controls might cost.
+The purpose of developing control strategies is to answer questions about which sources can be controlled and how much the application of those controls might reduce emissions and how much it might cost.
 For example, if the goal is to reduce NO<sub>x</sub> emissions for the Southeast U.S. in 2030 by 100,000 tons per year, CoST can help answer questions related to this goal, such as:

 * What is the **maximum emissions reduction** achievable for NO<sub>x</sub> (i.e., is my reduction goal less than the maximum possible reduction?), and what set of controls will achieve this reduction?
 * What set of controls can achieve the goal at the **least cost**?